22f1000870/22f1000870/README.md

 **Course:** Modern Application Development I - Project

-Received a best grade of S / A in a Programming Course in the BS in Data Science and Applications Program.
+Received a best grade of S in a Programming Course in the BS in Data Science and Applications Program.

 **2) 🚗 Vehicle Parking Application
 (Decoupled Front-end and Back-end)